 - A week is usually about the most time they can wait for an answer, but every office is unique.

-- Your UNH TWC Liaison will hold a meeting with all outgoing students to go over paperwork and get you registered for INCO 682.I, INCO 682.A, and one independent study course.
+- Your UNH TWC Liaison will hold a meeting with you to go over paperwork and get you registered for INCO 682.I, INCO 682.A, and INCO 795.

-- We will also complete the UNH study away eligiblity form, financial aid paperwork, and review other expectations at this time.
+- We will also complete the UNH study away eligibility form, financial aid paperwork, and review other expectations at this time.